tim-dombrowski/singularitynet-project/R Notebook/README.md

 - The [ggplot2 package](https://cran.r-project.org/package=ggplot2) for
   graphics and visuals.

+Since the rmarkdown functionality is built into RStudio, this one is automatically loaded when we open the RStudio.
+So no need to use the `library()` function for this one.
+Another observation to make about the code chunk above is that it is labeled as ‘setup’, which is a special name, which the R Notebook will recognize and automatically run prior to running any other code chunk.
+This is useful for loading in packages and setting up other global options that will be used throughout the notebook.

+Then if you wish to try and update the versions of the various R packages in the lock file, you can use the `renv::update()` function to update the packages in the project library.
+However, it is possible that these updates could break the code in this notebook.
+If so, you may need to adapt the code to work with the updated packages.

+My recommendation is to first run through the code using the versions of the packages in the lock file.
+Then if you want to try and update the packages, you can do so and then run through the code again to see if it still works.
+If not, you can always revert back to the lock file versions using the `renv::restore()` function.

+If you update the packages and get everything working successfully, then you can update the lock file using the `renv::snapshot()` function.
+This will update the lock file with the versions of the packages that are currently installed in the project library.
+Then you can commit the updated lock file to the repository so that others can use the updated versions of the packages.

+### Alternative Package Installation Code

+If you run into any trouble using renv in the code chunk above, then you can use the code chunk below to install the required packages for this analysis.
+This method will first check if you have already installed the packages.
+If any are missing, it will then install them.
+Then it will load the packages into the R session.
+A potential flaw in this approach compared to using renv is that it will simply install the latest versions of the packages, which could potentially break some of the code in this notebook if any of the updates aren’t backwards compatible.

+As long as you have downloaded the entire project repository, the renv chunk above will likely be managing the packages.
+Thus, the `eval=FALSE` option is used to prevent this chunk from running unless manually executed.
+So if you only downloaded this one Rmd file, this code chunk should take care of installing the packages for you.

 ``` r
 # Create list of packages needed for this exercise, omit geckor since its not on CRAN
 list.of.packages = c("devtools","dplyr","xts","ggplot2","rmarkdown")